Vidyaa123/Project-WebScrapper/README.md

 # Project-WebScrapper
-Web scrapping Job site to retrieve results into a csv
+Web scrapping Job site to retrieve results into a csv file

-Enter job keyword and location of the job search and retrieve results into a csv file Used python BeautifulSoup4 library and pandas dataframe firle to retrieve the results.
+Enter job keyword and location of the job search and retrieve results into a csv file.

+Used python BeautifulSoup4 library and pandas dataframe firle to retrieve the results.